 This is where life insurance can play a crucial role.
 Cash value, permanent policies such as universal life and whole life grow tax free.
 The corporation must be both the owner and beneficiary of the policy.
 This allows corporate retained earnings to efficiently be invested without being subject to much higher passive income tax rates and having no impact on reducing the small business deduction.

 Corporately owned life insurance is an investment vehicle which is tax sheltered.
 Effectively, the policy is almost like having a corporate tax free savings account with tremendous additional benefits.
 Corporately owned insurance policies can be used to borrow against for investment purposes, create an extremely efficient way of transferring corporate retained earnings and may allow for additional assets to flow out of the corporation tax free through a notional capital dividends account.

-We would be happy to provide further analysis for your specific circumstances and evaluate corporately owned insurance options and scenarios.
+Using corporate investing for life insurance is a must for business owners.
+We would be happy to provide further analysis for your specific circumstances and your financial goals.
 Contact Protect Your Wealth today to learn more!

 At Protect Your Wealth, we work with and compare policies and quotes from the best life insurance companies in Canada to ensure the best solution for you and your needs.
 We provide expert life insurance solutions, including no medical life insurance, critical illness insurance, term life insurance, and permanent life insurance to build the best package to give you the protection you need.